microsoft/Qcodes/CONTRIBUTING.md

     - NOTE( pinky ): Well, that's a good  idea.

 - Docstrings are required for classes, attributes, methods, and functions (if public i.e no leading underscore).
 Because docstrings (and comments) *are not code*, pay special attention to them when modifying code: an incorrect comment or docstring is worse than none at all!
-  Docstrings should utilize the napolean style in order to make them read well, regardless of whether they are viewed through help() or on Read the Docs.
+  Docstrings should utilize the [google style](http://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) in order to make them read well, regardless of whether they are viewed through help() or on Read the Docs.
+  See  [the falcon framework](https://github.com/falconry/falcon) for best practices examples.

 - Use [PEP8](http://legacy.python.org/dev/peps/pep-0008/) style.
 Not only is this style good for readability in an absolute sense, but consistent styling helps us all read each other's code.
   - There is a command-line tool (`pip install pep8`) you can run after writing code to validate its style.